 - Dr Tim Lyttle - Locality Chair (North) - from 1st July 2017

 - Dr Ed Rysdale - Clinical Member, Secondary Care

 - Dr Julie Davies - Director of Performance and Delivery

 - Dawn Clarke Director of Nursing, Quality and Patient Experience

-- Gayle Fortes-Mayer - Director of Contracting and Planning
+- Gail Fortes-Mayer - Director of Contracting and Planning

 - Sam Tilley - Director of Corporate Affairs

 - Nicky Wilde - Director of Primary Care